 The fair sex show-sha…

-Aunties would be wearing suits, whose cost is enough to fund education of an engineering student and the jewellery (women’s best companion) on their body would be enough to feed 10000 poor families in a Day and the obnoxious comparison, they do with each other….huh.
-Anyways, it’s a girlie thing and they being Punjabi, just aggravate the comparison factor.
+Aunties would be wearing suits, whose cost is enough to fund education of an engineering student.
+The jewelry (women’s best companion) on their body would be enough to feed 10000 poor families in a Day.

 The ugly sex show-sha

-One funny incident which occurred in a recent weeding was when one of our relatives slyly managed to get a police security guard/officer to the wedding in police dress and where ever our relative went, he followed him like a good smart pug from a vodaphone ad.
-As a matter of fact, the police constable hogged all the limelight from the groom and then since he was a police-wallah, he could not keep his hands off from the free foreign liquor and got more drunk than anyone else and finally the uncle ji was there, protecting the public from guard…I am still wondering who was guarding whom.
+One funny incident which occurred in a recent weeding was when one of our relatives slyly managed to get a police security guard/officer to the wedding in police dress.
+Where ever our relative went, he followed him like a good smart pug from a vodaphone ad.
+As a matter of fact, the police constable hogged all the limelight from the groom.
+Since he was a police-wallah, he could not keep his hands off from the free foreign liquor.
+He got more drunk than anyone else in the family.
+The same uncle who was flaunting “The Police Security” had to protect the public from his drunk police guard.

-You can see guys sitting in mandlis and discussing who owns how much property and the one grinning slyly would be the one, who has recently bought a big mansion or an industry.
-You don’t have to look anywhere else to see the winner look on his face.
+You can see guys sitting in mandlis and discussing who owns how much property.
+The one grinning slyly with a winner written all over his face would be the one, who has recently bought a big mansion or an industry.

 5. The big fat loan